|Author:||Fiona Himsworth/Lee Davey|

 All partnership work is carried out in accordance with current GDPR guidelines.

 Enquirers, learners, parents, employers, staff and partners should be able to make informed choices about ways in which York Learning can meet their individual training and development needs.
 IAG services should encourage and support participants to become lifelong learners by enabling them to access and use information to plan their careers and explore the implications of both learning and work in their future career plans.
+Learners should be able to understand how to bridge gaps in their skills, experience and qualifications so they are equipped to work in current and future jobs markets.
+IAG offer and implementation serves the strategy, aims and objectives of the York Learning, CYC’s city wide vision and plan.

 Guidance may also involve advocacy on behalf of some learners and referral for specialist guidance and support.
 This involves more in-depth one-to-one work by guidance trained staff.